travelgateX/documentation-site/content/travelgatex/reference/schema/mutation.md

   "operator": "type",
   "typename": "Mutation"
 }
+The root query for implementing GraphQL mutations.
 Mutations are operations that change or update data on the server
 ## GraphQL schema definition

 {{% graphql-schema-type %}}